 One option could have been to actually arrange them by color, topic or alphabetically–but the most realistic option was probably to give them away or take them home.
 I used them for reference only occasionally and not frequently enough to keep them around.

 One great habit is to clear your workspace before you go.
 No one is perfect and in the heat of battle that is the daily workday, things will get out of place.
 A stray pen here.
 An extra sticky note there.
 Trash from that afternoon’s Twix bar.
 It’s important to clean up everyday so you get a fresh start the next day.

 13. Create a Schedule to Re-Evaluate

 More labels for your office supplies?

-Running low on file folders?
+Running low on file folders and pens?

 Disorganization happens when the system falls apart.
 Schedule time in your day to take down those now-meaningless sticky notes and think again how you’re actually using your system.
 A recurring task is perfect for this!

 Your messy desk isn’t some top secret way of getting things done.